mohdsuhaib15/vityarthi_java/README.md

-# 🏦 Digital Bank
+# 🏦 BankSphere
+### A Java-Based Banking Management System

-A simple command-line banking system built with **Java**.
+BankSphere is a simple command-line banking system built with **Java**.
 This project was created as a college project to practice Object-Oriented Programming and understand how different types of bank accounts can have different rules while sharing common functionality.

 The system supports **Savings, Checking, and Loan accounts** along with basic banking operations, account restrictions, validation, and local CSV data storage.